Rules for personal mobility devices

 Carrying people

-You must not carry another person when riding a personal mobility device.
-Not even children.
+A personal mobility device is designed for use by one person only.
+You must not carry another person when riding a personal mobility device—not even a child.

-If your personal mobility device is fitted with indicator lights, you must use them when you turn right.
+If your personal mobility device has indicator lights, you must use them to show direction when you turn right or left.

-Otherwise, you must use a hand signal when you turn right.
-To do this, extend your right arm out horizontally—at a right angle from the right side of the personal mobility device.
-Your hand should be open, with your palm facing forward.
+• use your right hand to signal, if you feel safe to remove it from the handlebars.
+To do this extend your right arm out horizontally and at a right angle from the right side of the personal mobility device.
+Your hand should be open, with your palm facing forward

 Keeping left and overtaking